valvicthe/Hydroxide/README.md

-# Hydra
+# Hydrixude
 <div align="center">
   <img src="https://github.com/MrDiamond64/Hydra/blob/main/img/main.png?raw=true" alt="A screenshot showing the Hydra Players UI"/>
 </div>

-Hydra is a [BepInEx](https://github.com/BepInEx/BepInEx) Among Us mod built with the intention of enhancing the Among Us playing experience.
+Hydroxide is a [BepInEx](https://github.com/BepInEx/BepInEx) Among Us mod built with the intention of enhancing the Among Us playing experience.
 Hydra adds quality of life features, fun trolling features, and an anticheat to detect players hacking in your lobbies.

-We have a Discord server, feel free to join and talk, ask for help, or offer suggestions: https://discord.gg/N7azGPHm5F
+Hydroxide is a fork of Hydra.

 # Features
 - In-game notifications